-Bloomberg comes under scathing attack at first Democratic presidential debate in Nevada
+Bloomberg comes under scathing attack at fiery Democratic presidential debate in Nevada

 Bloomberg said there were “very few” nondisclosure agreements.
 “None of them accuse me of anything,” he said.
 “Maybe they didn’t like the jokes I told.”

-Sanders, a progressive senator who has surged to the top of polls, criticized Bloomberg’s support for “stop-and-frisk” police policies as mayor that “went after African-American and Latino people in an outrageous way.”
+Sanders, a progressive senator who has surged to the top of polls, criticized Bloomberg’s support for “stop-and-frisk” police policies as mayor that “went after African-American and Latino people in an outrageous way.
+That is not a way you are going to grow voter turnout.”

 Bloomberg has long struggled with the legacy of the divisive tactic, which encouraged police to stop and search pedestrians and ensnared disproportionate numbers of blacks and Latinos.

-Biden, who is banking on his support among African Americans to revive his flagging candidacy, said stop and frisk had thrown “close to 5 million young black men up against the wall.”
+Biden, who is banking on his support among African Americans to revive his flagging candidacy, said Bloomberg had not managed New York very well during his three terms as mayor and said stop and frisk had thrown “close to 5 million young black men up against the wall.”

-Bloomberg said he was “worried” and “embarrassed” about his past support for stop-and-frisk and that he had apologized for supporting it.
+Bloomberg said he was “worried” and “embarrassed” about his support for stop and frisk and that he had apologized for supporting it.

 But his rivals were not willing to let him off the hook.

-“It’s not whether you apologize or not, it’s the policy...
+“It’s not whether you apologize or not, it’s the policy.
+The policy was abhorrent.
 And it was in fact a violation of every right people have,” Biden said.

-After a discussion of Sanders’ economic proposals, such as requiring that a share of large companies is owned by employees, Bloomberg said he could not think of an easier way to get Trump re-elected.
+After a discussion about Sanders’ democratic socialist economic proposals, Bloomberg said he could not think of an easier way to get Trump re-elected.

 “It’s ridiculous.
 We’re not going to throw out capitalism.
 We tried that, other countries tried - it was called communism and just didn’t work,” he said.
 Sanders called it “a cheap shot.”

-Bloomberg fired back.
-“The best-known socialist in the country happens to be a millionaire with three houses,” he said, referring to Sanders.
+Bloomberg fired back: “The best-known socialist in the country happens to be a millionaire with three houses.
+What did I miss here?”

+“I can’t speak for all billionaires.
+All I know is that I’ve been very lucky, made a lot of money and I’m giving it all away to make this country better.
+And a good chunk of it goes to the Democratic Party as well.”

 Buttigieg, the moderate former mayor of South Bend, Indiana, who edged Sanders in Iowa and narrowly lost to him in New Hampshire, attacked both Sanders and Bloomberg.